iyxan23/sketchware-data/parsing/reading-project-data/reading-logic.md

    Simple words: An block container implements an event / moreblock

 ### Variable container
-Variable container contains variables defined in the global scope.
+Variable container contains variables defined in the global scope of the current activity / screen.

 A variable is structured like this: `{type}:{name}`.
 Do note that the type is an number representing a type.
 Here are all the variable types: